Worldline-Global-Collect/.github/profile/README.md

 | SAP         |

-## 🌌 Useful links for other worldline products
+## 🌌 Useful links for other Worldline products

 Accept online payments